Menu Close

 The code requires every basement, habitable attic, and every sleeping room to have at least one operable emergency escape and rescue opening.
 If a room is used as such, it must provide a means of escape.

 Also note that if basements have multiple sleeping rooms, each sleeping room is individually required to provide a means of escape and rescue.
-These openings must open directly to the outside such as a public way or yard and need to be operational from the inside of the room without much effort.
+These openings must open directly to the outside such as into a public way, yard, or court having a minimum 36″ width that opens to a public way.

 What is the Minimum Size Requirement of Egress Windows?
 (R310.2)